thinkshout/thinkshout/blog/_posts/2018-05-25-Space-for-Empathy.md

 A better admin experience, and faster and more accessible websites are only created when we think about how our work is used by everyone.
 Take a moment to walk a mile in someone else’s shoes.
 Now apologize for taking their shoes, sit down and talk to them about how they use your site, what the sticking points are, and how it can be improved.
 Most importantly, **listen.** Forget what you think you know, and learn about what it means to be someone else using your website.
 Then you just might have a week like mine where you were reminded: sometimes engineers are blind or deaf, or both.
 Sometimes keynotes are a she or a he or a they.
 Sometimes content editors know exactly what is needed to make a better editing experience--if you just ask.

 ### Be Human.
 Think Digital.
 Empathy is what makes us human.
 We all want to be seen and known and understood.
 And at the end of the day we all want to use tools that help us to accomplish a task, not remind us that we’re not who the engineer had in mind.
 Technology without empathy is hollow.
 Empathy without technology is limited.
-Let’s make space for empathy in our community and in our code, and let’s change the world for good—-for everyone.
+Let’s make space for empathy in our community and in our code, and let’s change the world for good—for everyone.

 ![Driesnote Slide: There is no power for change greater than a community discovering what it cares about](/assets/images/blog/Driesnote.png)
 {:.center}